Content

 Stages 3 through 5 indicate more significant hair loss and recession of the hairline, while almost all hair is gone in stages 6 and 7.

-Early Norwood stages are receptive to treatment from medications like finasteride and minoxidil.
+Early Norwood stages are often receptive to treatment from medications like finasteride and minoxidil.
 Later stages may require hair transplants, though these aren’t always a guaranteed solution.

-Get started with a free consultation — it’s quick, easy, and all online.
+Healthy hair and regrowth are possible for many men.
+If you’re curious about effective hair loss treatments, get started with a free consultation — it’s quick, easy, and all online.

 This article is for informational purposes only and does not constitute medical advice.
 The information contained herein is not a substitute for and should never be relied upon for professional medical advice.
 Always talk to your doctor about the risks and benefits of any treatment.
 Learn more about our editorial standards here.